Brian Dooreck MD

 To minimize gas and any embarrassment, take a look at your diet and eating habits.

-If gas or bloating is an issue for you, then consider keeping a food diary.
+If gas or bloating is an issue, consider keeping a food diary.
 Look at patterns, trends, and dietary triggers.
-You may find a certain food or behavior triggering the sensation and feeling of gas and bloating.
+You may find a particular food or behavior triggering the sensation and feeling of gas and bloating.

-Here's a video titled "Feeling Bloated?" by John Hopkins University
+Here's a video titled "Feeling Bloated?" by Johns Hopkins University

 Gas and bloating are common.
 We see it every day. 🥼